 This is important because the ACA currently issues an individual mandate penalty, which equates to 2.5% of one’s yearly household income, or $695 per adult plus $347.50 per child with a $2,085 household maximum - whichever amount is greater.

-This penalty will, however, be phased out as of January 1, 2019, meaning you could find and even apply for the best short term health insurance policy for you today without the financial burden of paying the individual mandate penalty.
+This penalty will, however, be phased out as of January 1, 2019, meaning you could find and even apply for the best short term medical insurance policy for you today without the financial burden of paying the individual mandate penalty.

-Options for Short Term Health Coverage
+Options for Short Term Medical Coverage

 Why is that?